 There are also societies that offer opportunities for students interested in media, film, comedy and fine art.

 Reading Film Theatre

-Located in the Palmer building, Reading Film Theatre is Reading's only independent cinema.
+Located in the Palmer building, Reading Film Theatre (RFT) is Reading's only independent cinema.

 Established nearly 50 years ago, Reading Film Theatre brings you the very best in world films.
-Our programme includes the latest blockbusters, as well as a wide range of smaller budget and foreign-language films.
-We also screen beautifully made films which raise important and challenging issues you won’t find on the multiplex circuit.
+Our programme includes the latest blockbusters, as well as a wide range of smaller-budget and foreign language films.
+We also screen beautifully made films which raise important and challenging issues that you won’t find on the multiplex circuit.